DrewCarlson/mobius.kt/README.md

 ```
 </details>

-Use the following kts gradle configuration to apply the Update spec generator in your project:
+Use the following kts gradle configuration to apply the Update generator in your project:

 <details>
 <summary>Kotlin Gradle Script - JVM/Android (Click to expand)</summary>